AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/composition-es-1-intro.md

 * Where additional content beyond that flagged with a must support is provided it:
     * shall not qualify or negate content described by this profile as must support
     * shall be clinically safe for receivers of the document to ignore the non-narrative additions when interpreting the existing content
-* For the usage scenarios for this profile it is required that the composition include only the specified four top-level sections; additional sections to handle local content not covered by the primary design can be included as a child section if necessary.
 * For each section included in the composition it is important to differentiate between affirmatively stating a patient has no relevant findings (e.g. no history of immunisation) versus a finding that a patient does not have a specific condition (e.g. no latex allergy) versus not including findings in the record (e.g. not applicable or unknown).

 <table border="1">